 There was no need to tell Suus, my Dutch partner, about the sharks.
 She would see them soon enough.
 An underwater shriek behind me confirmed when she did.

-Surrounded by Sharks
+Surrounded by Sharks in Thailand

 I lost count.
 How many blacktip sharks were there?
 Eight, nine, ten or more?
 Typically nonthreatening sharks, yes, but being surrounded by curious creatures with teeth tends to make a person tense.
 They certainly had the home court advantage.